open/close all folders

 - Robin Hardy, the director of The Wicker Man (1973), wrote a novelization with Anthony Shaffer, the screenwriter.
 Hardy went on to write a loose sequel called Cowboys For Christ, from which he directed a movie adaptation called The Wicker Tree.

-- John Russo wrote the screenplay and novelization to Night of the Living Dead (1968).
+- He wrote the screenplay and novelization to Night of the Living Dead (1968).
 He then wrote a sequel novel called Return of the Living Dead, directed a movie with the same name, then wrote a novelization to the movie.

 - Guillermo del Toro wrote and directed the adaptations of his books The Strain and Trollhunters.